kimtae55/Simple-GWAS-Tutorial/README.md

        --out "${base}_6"
 ```

-Step 4: Delete SNPs which are not in Hardy-Weinberg equilibrium (HWE).
+4) Delete SNPs which are not in Hardy-Weinberg equilibrium (HWE).
 ```
 # Step 1.
 Compute Hardy-Weinberg Equilibrium (HWE) stats
 plink2 --bfile "${base}_6" \